pytorch/serve/docs/workflows.md

  * **Workflow versioning is not supported**
  * **Workflows registration having public model URL with mar file names which are already registered will fail.**
  * **There is no validation in place to check if the function names provided in DAG are available in the handler supplied in the workflow archive.**
+ * **Workflow models can be currently accessed and modified through model management APIs**